Opinion | The Pandora Papers show the criminal brazenness of the global financial industry

 The International Monetary Fund says American companies hold an estimated $2.6 trillion in profits offshore, costing the United States billions in tax revenue.
 U.S. corporations hold more than $11 trillion in debt, according to the Federal Reserve, but no one knows how much is hidden in opaque offshore jurisdictions and what the risk is of future Enron-type scenarios.

 It comes down to enforcing transparency.
-Offshores must register their UBOs if they are doing business in the United States.
+Offshores must register their ultimate beneficial ownership if they are doing business in the United States.
 Know-your-customer laws must be extended to the service provider industry, hedge funds, real estate and other asset classes, and the laws must be enforced.

 Something must be done and done quickly.
-We must acknowledge, taken as a global whole, offshore havens and their facilitators pose more of a risk than a solution and they must be regulated.
+We must acknowledge that offshore havens and their facilitators pose more of a risk than a solution and they must be regulated.
 We are all paying the price for this harmful and hidden arrangement.